aamir-sufiyan-n/aamir-sufiyan-n/README.md

 Full-stack Developer
 --------------------

-I've been learning full-stack web development for the past 8 months, Gaining knowledge in both frontent and backend technologies specializing in Golang+react.
+I've been learning full-stack web development for the past 8 months, Gaining knowledge in both frontend and backend technologies specializing in Golang+react.

 Ive did several mini-projects as well as Two major projects gaining hands-on experience in web development